jgmalcolm/jgmalcolm.github.io/cv.md

    "Using Machine-Learning To Examine The Influence Of Vasopressors On Spinal Cord Injury Outcomes."
 1. Revuelta Barbero, Malcolm, Soriano, Bray, Mattox, Pradilla.
    "Microsurgical Gross-Total Resection of an Intracanalicular-Cisternal (Koos 2) Vestibular Schwannoma via a Retrosigmoid Approach."
-Neurosurgical Focus Video
+World Neurosurgery

 {% endcomment %}